HARRIFIED/Special-invite-for-Treasure-/README.md

 - Creative and humorous design
 - Simple to customize and use
-- Includes HTML, CSS, and JavaScript components
+- Made with React Vite

 ## Installation